Add the following components from the Palette onto the design workspace. Label these components to

 All the database details are automatically retrieved.Tip: Leave all the other settings as they are.

-- Add the input tables by clicking the green plus button at the upper left corner of the ELT Map editor and selecting the relevant table names in the Add a new alias dialog box.
+- Add the input tables by clicking the [+] button on the upper left corner of the ELT Map editor and selecting the relevant table names in the pop-up dialog box.

 - Drop the ID_Owner column from the owners table to the corresponding column of the cars table.